-The resulting curve is shown in the Noise Spectrum tile.
+The resulting curve is shown in the NOISE SPECTRUM tile.
 It will be applied to all calculations that require information about the ambient noise level, such as STI calculations.
+The MEASURED NOISE LEVEL tile shows the corresponding broadband noise level in dB (A) and dB (Z).